bkw777/WP-2_IC-Card/README.md

 The service manual says the original IC Cards have no connections on any of these pins (that's in the cards, not in the WP-2).

 It is unknown if the WP-2 does anything at all with these pins.
 They are connected to a chip, and the chip is a gate array that could be programmed to do anything.
 The only clues are that the pins are actually connected to anything at all instead of NC, and that they are pulled up rather than down or floating.
 It suggests there was a possible reserved usage, and that it was an active-low signal, and that possibly software could do it on the existing hardware.
 One guess for pins 15 & 16 might be made purely from their position on the connector.
 Possibly the spec for the "Toshiba IC-Card" interface includes pins for A18 and A19 that the WP-2 just doesn't happen to use.
-But the pullups hint against that.
-Address lines are active high, and so if these pins were un-used or reserved future-use address lines, they should be pulled *down* not up.

 Pin 17, A17: Only used for ROM. the WP-2 only supports up to 128K in a RAM card.